 This page is a central location for the information that the Federal Government requires institutions of higher education to disclose to students.

 Bay Mills Community College is accredited by The Higher Learning Commission.
-In 2008, Bay Mills Community College’s accreditation was reviewed and this resulted in a recommendation for an additional 10 years.
-For more information regarding accreditation, contact the The Higher Learning Commission, 230 South LaSalle St., Suite 7-500, Chicago, IL 60604.
+In 2017, Bay Mills Community College’s accreditation was reviewed and this resulted in a recommendation for an additional 10 years.
+For more information regarding accreditation, contact The Higher Learning Commission, 230 South LaSalle St., Suite 7-500, Chicago, IL 60604.

 Associate of Applied Science Programs